CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-iq-plus-endpoint-guide.md

 ### Notes

 * Additional purchase(s) required includes 1 HAN VLAN 1.0 order.
-* CenturyLink Technical Implimentation (HSIE) in coordination with CenturyLink Service Delivery Coordinators (SDCs) will configure the VLAN.
+* CenturyLink Technical Implementation (HSIE) in coordination with CenturyLink Service Delivery Coordinators (SDCs) will configure the VLAN.
 * The allocated VLAN will be provided and must be used in the Network Exchange UI.
 * Network Exchange IQ+ Endpoints are available to connect to the shared CPE only in colocation data centers.
 * The IQ+ Endpoint must be in a colocation data center in which a serving instance of Network Exchange exists.